Fly Fishing Leader Length: Ultimate Best Guide

 Tippet should suit the fly, the water, and the fish.
 Smaller dry flies generally require finer tippet.
 Larger flies and streamers often need stronger tippet with more abrasion resistance.

 If the tippet is too heavy, it may spook fish or prevent a natural drift.
 If it is too light, it may break or fail to turn over the fly properly.
-A general rule is to use tippet that harmonizes with the leader and fly size rather than fighting them.
+The best approach is to match the tippet to the leader and fly rather than fighting the system.

 Monofilament vs. fluorocarbon tippet